Click to learn more about our flood-relief projects👇

 That's why Revive to Survive has launched a Flood Relief Fundraiser, dedicated to bringing immediate and sustainable assistance to those most in need.

-Your contribution will go directly to emergency aid and long-term recovery initiatives in devastated communities, empowering them to heal and rebuild.
+Your contribution will go directly to emergency aid with no administrative costs, and long-term recovery initiatives in devastated communities, empowering them to heal and rebuild.
 Our teams are on the ground, coordinating with health services and humanitarian partners to deliver support where it’s needed most.

 We are excited to announce that, thanks to your support, essential cleaning and power equipment has been delivered to temporary shelters through our partnership with @thebiodiversityproject.